rakeshgangwar/beehive-mcp-server/docs/beehive-mcp-tools-documentation.md

 #### Remaining Fixes Needed for Chain-Related Methods:

-The following methods still need to be updated to properly format the requests:
+The following methods need to be addressed:

-1. `createChain` - Needs to properly format the event and actions objects and wrap the configuration in a `chain` object
+1. `updateChain` - This method attempts to use a PUT endpoint that doesn't exist in the Beehive API.
+It should either be:
+   - Removed from the client since the API doesn't support updating chains directly
-2. `updateChain` - Needs to properly format the event and actions objects and wrap the configuration in a `chain` object
+   - Modified to implement a workaround by deleting the existing chain and creating a new one with the updated configuration

-After implementing these fixes, all the tools should work correctly with the Beehive API.
+After implementing these changes, all the tools should work correctly with the Beehive API.